Support Scheme for International Craft Projects

-If your project has received funding for travel which cannot be carried out due to COVID-19 you can have re-allocated the travel funding to promotional material.
-This must be cleared with Norwegian Crafts - see contact info below.
+If your project has received funding for travel that cannot be carried out due to COVID-19, you can have re-allocated the travel funding to promotional material.
+This must be cleared with Norwegian Crafts.

-Contact Marthe Y. M. Hansen firstname.lastname@example.org with information and questions.
+Contact grants officer Marthe Y. M. Hansen firstname.lastname@example.org with information and questions.